-A lot of people ask if there are any Intercom Product Tours alternatives worth taking a look at.
+A lot of people ask us if there are any Intercom Product Tour alternatives worth taking a look at.

-You are able to customize the look of your UI elements, but only through CSS coding.
+You are able to customize the look of your UI elements a little, but more serious customization can be done only through CSS coding.

 Product Tours also integrates directly with Intercom’s customer support product.
 This ensures a consistent experience for your users.

 Why should you choose Intercom Product Tours?